-If you are unhappy with the mileage restrictions issued by the warranty provider you may be able to increase the limits, however, if you do this then you can expect to pay more for your policy as a result, as the further a car drives the more likely that something will go wrong.
+If you are unhappy with the mileage restrictions issued you may be able to increase the limits, however, if you do this then you can expect to pay more for your policy as a result, as the further a car drives the more likely that something will go wrong.

 Alternatively if the mileage allowance isn't sufficient simply look elsewhere for a warranty that includes a mileage allowance you are happy with.

-Most warranties will stipulate minimum care criteria for your vehicle and you'll need to meet these in order for the warranty provider to provide cover.
+Most warranties will stipulate minimum care criteria for your vehicle and you'll need to meet these in order for the warranty provider to offer cover.

 It's likely that any warranty you take out will only be valid if you have an up to date MOT (something that's necessary anyway) and a full service every year or after a set number of miles.